 Medical Malpractice Lawyer Oregon

-If you believe you or a loved one was the victim of malpractice, you should consider calling our staff at Andersen Morse & Linthorst to sign up for a consultation with our professional medical malpractice lawyers in Oregon.
-We have years of experience representing the rights of those that have been harmed by the negligent actions of doctors, dentists, nurses and others in the medical field.
+If you believe you or a loved one was the victim of malpractice, you should consider calling our staff at Andersen & Linthorst to sign up for a consultation with our professional Oregon medical malpractice lawyers.
+We have years of experience representing the rights of those that have been harmed by the negligent actions of doctors, dentists, nurses, and others in the medical field.
 We can provide you with an assessment of your case and help you navigate the complicated legal system.

 There are many different forms of medical malpractice.
 A few common ones include:

-- Misdiagnosis occurs when a doctor incorrectly diagnoses a person or didn’t provide them a diagnosis at all, and as a result, they received improper or no treatment.
-Heart attack, stroke, cancer, depression and thyroid disease are some of the commonly misdiagnosed conditions.
-The symptoms for the conditions in these cases present in a typical manner that a qualified healthcare provider should have diagnosed.
+This occurs when a doctor incorrectly diagnoses a person or didn’t provide them a diagnosis at all, and as a result, they received improper or no treatment.
+Heart attack, stroke, cancer, depression, and thyroid disease are some of the commonly misdiagnosed conditions.
+The symptoms of the conditions in these cases present in a typical manner that a qualified healthcare provider should have diagnosed.

-- Medication errors are when a patient is harmed by the medication prescribed by a provider.
-Inaccuracies can occur when a provider doesn’t consider the patient’s medical history, prescribes the wrong dose, selects the wrong type of medication, or over-prescribes a medication.
+A prescription error is when a patient is harmed by the medication prescribed by a provider.
+Inaccuracies can occur when a provider doesn’t consider the patient’s medical injuries.

 Our medical malpractice lawyers will help you determine if your case can be successful in court.
 They will assemble and analyze your medical records, work with medical experts to develop and understand the merits of your case, take depositions from medical professionals, establish trial strategies, obtain objective, third-party review of your medical condition, and if deemed necessary litigate your case.